w3c/wai-media-guide/index.md

 <p>Captions are a text version of the speech and non-speech audio information needed to understand the content.
 They are displayed within the media player and  are synchronized with the audio.</p>
 <p>Most are "closed captions" that can be hidden or shown by people watching the video.
 They can  be "open captions" that are always displayed and cannot be turned off.</p>
 <p><strong><em>Subtitles</em></strong> are the spoken audio translated into another language.
 They are implemented like captions.
 Subtitles can be only the spoken audio (for people who can hear the audio) or can be a translation of the caption content including non-speech audio information.</p>
-<p><em>[image: example static image from Perspectives Video on Captions showing captions.]</em></p>
+<p style="text-align:center"><em>[image: example static image from Perspectives Video on Captions showing captions.]</em></p>

 ### Transcripts
 <p>Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content.</p>
 <p>Some media players can synch the transcript with the video, so that text phrases are highlighed as they are spoken.
 With these interactive transcripts, users can select text in the transcript and go to that point in the video.</p>
 <p><em>[image like <a href="https://w3c.github.io/wai-media-intro/img/xcr_perspectives-d998a967.png">https://w3c.github.io/wai-media-intro/img/xcr_perspectives-d998a967.png</a> ]</em> </p>
 <p><strong><em>Descriptive transcripts</em></strong> also include visual information needed to understand the content.</p>
-<p>[Descriptive transcripts] are required to provide content to people who are both Deaf and blind.
+<p>Descriptive transcripts are required to provide content to people who are both Deaf and blind.
 They are also used by people who process text information better than audio and video.</p>
 <p><em>[optional image: person interacting with dynamic Braille display, nott looking at video in background]</em></p>

 ### Audio Description